openlab-at-city-tech/openlab/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.5.7 =
+* Added a new item in Database optimization tool to fix some cases of gettext not being selectable in Translation Editor
+* Fixed Edit pencil icon being difficult to click when hovering over certain text in Translation Editor
+* Added compatibility with WooCommerce High-Performance Order Storage (HPOS)
+* Improved compatibility with WP Rocket

+= 2.5.6 =
+* Improved settings UI by showing formality option only for languages and translation engines that support it
+* Fixed focus on search input when opening the languages dropdown in settings
+* Removed unnecessary calls for Marketing opt-in feature

+= 2.5.5 =
+* Redesigned TranslatePress Settings Advanced tab UI using subtabs
+* Improved the translation status icons for the case when multiple strings are shown at once in Translation Editor
+* Fixed deprecated notice on php 8

 = 2.5.4 =
 * Updated look of language switchers for shortcode generated and floating options
 * Added notice in TranslatePress settings to avoid adding duplicate languages with different formalities